wrossmorrow/statesampler/README.md

 ### Easy Setup

-You can run the interactive `bash` script `serversetup.sh` from a command line to make the calls associated with server setup.
+You can run the interactive `bash` script `serversetup.sh` from a command line to make the calls associated with server setup (1-4 above).

 ### curl Examples